-Top Georgia Truck Accident Lawyers Examine the State’s Most Dangerous Interstates
+Georgia Truck Accident Lawyers Examine the State’s Most Dangerous Highways

-Representing victims of truck collisions on dangerous highways around Atlanta and Savannah
+Representing victims of truck collisions on dangerous roads around Atlanta and Savannah

 Accidents involving commercial trucks pose a greater risk of serious injuries or death than collisions between passenger vehicles.
 Fully loaded tractor-trailers can weigh 20 times more than a typical car.
 Because of this weight discrepancy, during a wreck, the passengers of the car tend to get the brunt of the impact.

 In 2020 in Georgia, there were 234 fatalities in collisions involving a large truck, with thousands more injured.
 In addition, when certain stretches of roads and interstates are badly designed or are inherently hazardous, you could be at risk as a driver.
 If you were involved in a truck accident on a stretch of dangerous highway in Georgia, please read on, and contact Harris Lowry Manton LLP in Atlanta or Savannah for help with your case.